Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

         template: nil
 ```

 Here we define persistent volumes created above, all workflow steps and some other metadata.
 Downloading and Training will be done in parallel, while uploading/deploying/testing will be done consequently.

+### Download template

 Let's start with the downloading.
 We will do that with Kubernetes Jobs.

 ```yaml
 - name: download